zxvv/dehydrated-godaddy-dns-01/README.md

 ### Usage:

-Given your Godaddy API key and secret, insert them the bash shell commands as follows:
+Given your Godaddy API key and secret, set them as environment variables in your bash shell, and invoke dehydrated as follows:

 ``` text
 export PROVIDER=godaddy